coreflexive/coreflexive.github.io/_posts/2021-01-29-coreflexive-membership.md

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>
 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

-Associated with each uanry predicate $$p$$ is a coreflexive relation, which can be described using a set comprehension of the form
+Associated with each unary predicate $$p$$ is a coreflexive relation, which can be described using a set comprehension of the form

 $$\{ z : p.z : (z,z)\}$$